 6. Why should we hire you?

 When you are asked this question during the interview, the client wants to know three things: Do you have the skills to do the job?
 How is your attitude towards the job?
 Why do they give you the job?
-To answer this, give them concrete reason and evidence that you are a perfect fit for the position.
+To answer this, give them concrete reasons and evidence that you are a perfect fit for the position.
 First, read the job description and stress out the skills that the company needs.
 Second, tell them the story about your work history and your job responsibility.
 Third, what makes you different from the rest.
 So despite not having enough experience in the field, you can still nail your interview depending on how you deliver it.

 Based on your job description, I have noticed that you are looking for a skilled virtual assistant with good organizational and communication skills and can handle work under pressure.
 With the years of experience, I had as an executive assistant, I had already acquired enough skills necessary to handle the tasks of your company.
 I made travel arrangements, prepared and sent out email newsletters, and collated prepared proposal materials.
 If the company requires me to undergo training for a certain project just to learn more, I would willingly attend to it excellently for personal growth and for the growth of the company as well.